top of page

 Folliculitis Decalvans

-Appearance: red, swollen, and scaly patches, often with crusts and pustules; like CCCA, but smaller and with pustules
+Appearance: erythematous, swollen, and scaly patches and plaque with crust and pustules (like CCCA, but smaller and with pustules)

 Tx: clindamycin, CCS (topical + oral or injected)